ckunakom/D3-challenge/README.md

-# CORRELATIONS BETWEEN HEALTH RISKS AND DEMOGRAPHICS
+# TRENDS IN HEALTH RISKS AND DEMOGRAPHICS
-Data analysis &amp; visualization of the trends shaping people's lives using 2014 ACS 1-year estimate data.
+Visualization of the trends shaping people's lives using 2014 ACS 1-year estimate data.
 The clean-up data was provided by the Trilogy Education Services Coding Boot Camp.